OAGr/feedhaven/README.md

 * ATOM
 * JSON

+## Getting Started
+Feedhaven was made to work easily with Heroku.
+It does requre a MongoDB database.
+We recommend MongoHQ or Mongolab to assist with providing a hosted MongoDB database.
+Both provide free storage for up to 500MB of data.

+### MongoDB with MongoHQ
+If you sign up for MongoHQ with heroku, linking them is easy.
+Just set the relevent ENV to the uri mongodb://{username}:{password}@linus.mongohq.com:{port}/app{app ID}

+### Hosted Version
+We are working to provide a paid hosted version directly through FeedHaven shortly.

+## Project Status
+Feedhaven is still in early development.
+We expect to reach alpha in the next few weeks.
+So far the code is functional for importing, holding, and accessing data.
+However, there are still no tests, no user administration, and no data security layers.
+Consider the project very early stage.

 ## Feedhaven data structure
 The main structure of Feedhaven encompasses feeds and entries.
 One feed has many entries, and each entry belongs to one feed.
 All data is stored on MongoDB.